Ada-Developers-Academy/core-unit-2/building-an-api-part-1/activity-solar-system-api-setup-read.md

-# Activity: Solar System API, Part 1, Wave 01
+# Activity: Solar System API - Wave 01

 Follow directions from your classroom instructor for completing this activity.